Schoonology/shuttle/README.md

 ### Consumer & Service

-The Consumer sends events round-robin to all Services, which in turn listen on these events, firing the provided callback either as acknowledgement (required) or with the desired additional result.
+The Consumer emits events round-robin to all Services, which in turn listen on these events, firing the provided callback either as acknowledgement (required) or with the desired additional result.

 ```javascript
 var consumer = new shuttle.Consumer(),